LSanten/LSanten.github.io/_mms-md/ROOTS-OF-RENEWABLES.md

 - **Regenerative Ecological Economics**
 - **Culture and Tradition**
 - **Solidarity**
-- **Builds What We Need Now**
+- **Let’s Build What We Need Right Now**

 See their visual framework and read in more depth about them [over here](JUST-TRANSITION-PRINC-FRAME.md).

 ## The mining needed to sustain green technology
-Green technology requires **7-18 times more minerals** per energy produced compared with fossil-fuel based equivalents.
-Obviously, fossil fuel also needs to be extracted from this planet ([source here](ENERGY-ENG-A.md))
+Wind energy and solar require **7-18 times more minerals** per energy produced compared with fossil-fuel based equivalents.
+Obviously, fossil fuel also needs to be extracted from this planet.
+But the point is that if we want to keep electricity consumption the same, we will need to dig up the whole planet for minerals ([source here](ENERGY-ENG-A.md)).
+Let’s not forget that the plan is to continue to increase electricity consumption across western nations and beyond.

 Humanity is facing [the largest increase of mining in human history](ENERGY-ENG-A.md).